 To ensure the contents of the bundle's

-public/ have been copied to S3, the bundle is still extracted to the application's folder on Heroku.
+public/have been copied to S3, the assets are also extracted to the application's folder on Heroku.
 Apostrophe, however, will consistently reference the contents via S3 URLs instead.